fortrabbit/docs/11.concepts/outgoing-firewall.md

 ---
 reviewed:      2023-08-29 20:32:51
 title:         Outgoing firewall
-excerpt:       Making requests to the outer world from the environment
+navigation.excerpt:       Making requests to the outer world from the environment
 lead:          Learn how to make outgoing calls from your within your application hosted on fortrabbit.
 ---